Micropot/incognito/README.md

-# Incognitio
+# Incognito

 ## Description
-**Incognitio** is a Python module for anonymizing French text.
+**Incognito** is a Python module for anonymizing French text.
 It uses Regex and other strategies to mask names and personal information provided by the user.
 This module was specifically designed for medical reports, ensuring that disease names remain unaltered.

 [![python](https://img.shields.io/badge/Python-3.12-3776AB.svg?style=flat&logo=python&logoColor=white)](https://www.python.org)